ManaswiniArcot/Java-Project/README.md

 insert into my_user values('Aravi','Gad',115,'lawyer','Wgl','AP','India',null,null);

 Make Sure to import the library files in the web-inf/lib folder and set the classpath properly.
-I have included a .WAR file for the project that helps you to import the project directly into Eclipse and takes care of the library jars also.

 Endpoints:
 http://localhost:8081/MyJavaChallenge/